ninjahawk/ColorCatcher/README.md

 - Try to beat your high score!

 ## Game Mechanics
-- Dots appear randomly within the game container.
+- Colored dots appear randomly within the game container.
 - Clicking on dots increases the score.
 - Player has three lives, after their life counter is zero the game will end.